Soviet Union: Language

 Under Lenin, the government gave small language groups their own writing systems.
 The development of these writing systems was highly successful, even though some flaws were detected.
 During the later days of the USSR, countries with the same multilingual situation implemented similar policies.
 A serious problem when creating these writing systems was that the languages differed dialectally greatly from each other.
 When a language had been given a writing system and appeared in a notable publication, it would attain 'official language' status.
 There were many minority languages which never received their own writing system; therefore, their speakers were forced to have a second language.
 There are examples where the government retreated from this policy, most notably under Stalin where education was discontinued in languages that were not widespread.
-These languages were then assimilated into another language, mostly Russian.
+In 1938, Stalin mandated all schools to teach Soviet schoolchildren the Russian language.
+It did not stop children from getting an education in their native language (the language they grew up speaking), but they would also be required to learn how to speak the Russian language.
+Stalin saw this as necessary from a military perspective, because it would be easier for everyone to communicate.
+Despite only being mandated in 1938, children of different ethnicities were already being enrolled in schools teaching Russian beforehand because knowing the Russian language would open up a lot of opportunities for a person.
+Whether it expanded the person's ability to socialize or gave the person a chance to contribute to the multiethnic goals of the Soviet Union, many people saw the benefit of learning Russian.
+While other languages were spoken, Russian became the lingua franca of the USSR.
 During World War II, some minority languages were banned, and their speakers accused of collaborating with the enemy.

 As the most widely spoken of the Soviet Union's many languages, Russian de facto functioned as an official language, as the 'language of interethnic communication' (язык межнационального общения), but only assumed the de jure status as the official national language in 1990.